Sign pattern matrices associated with cycle graphs that require algebraic positivity: Sign patterns of cycle graphs that require algebraic positivity

 \paragraph{To show that the conditions are necessary:} Suppose that $A$ requires algebraic positivity.
 Then using Lemma \ref{lem3.3}, we can conclude that $a_{1n}=0$ and $a_{ij}=+$ for $j=i+1 \mod n$.
 So we can partition $A$ in the form

 where each $A_{ii}$ is of either Type-I or Type-II.

 Suppose that conditions 1 and 2 are not satisfied.
 Then the diagonal entries of all $A_{ii}$ of Type-II are $-$ and no $A_{ii}$ of Type-I requires singularity.
-So all matrices in $Q(A_{ii})$ are stable by \cite[Theorem 10.2.2]{BS95}, where $A_{ii}$ is of Type-I. Therefore $A$ is potentially stable.
+So each $A_{ii}$ is potentially stable (see \cite[Theorem 10.2.2]{BS95}).
+Therefore $A$ is potentially stable.

 Without loss of generality, we may assume that $A_{11}$ is of Type-I. Suppose that $A_{11}$ is of order $r$.
 By Lemma \ref{lem3.4}, $a_{11}=-_0$ and $a_{rr}=-_0$. \begin{enumerate} \item If either $a_{11}=0$ or $a_{rr}=0$, then by Proposition \ref{prop2.7}, $A$ does not require algebraic positivity, a contradiction. \item If $a_{11}=-$ and $a_{rr}=-$, then we can choose $C\in Q(A)$ and $\alpha\geq 0$ such that each column of $(C+\alpha I)(1,:)$ has both positive and negative entries.
 So by Proposition \ref{prop2.3}, $A$ does not require algebraic positivity, a contradiction. \end{enumerate} Therefore conditions 1 and 2 are necessary.